TheGoodlike13/liberty_or_death/README.md

 which is 100% more logical, it doesn't work no more.
 So I have to manually change the numbers to {3} and {4}.
 But after all of this, things still don't work, and I have no idea if its because of 3 & 4 or some other reason >.<

+### The Fiddler purges

+I'm still somewhat daunted by the prospect of redo-ing the whole VM installation.
+It's not that I'm lazy or anything.
+I just like to do things when I understand precisely what it is that I am doing.
+When something is nebulous or unclear, I lose motivation, because I don't even know what I will achieve in the process.

+So I say, let's make those modules I installed [#burn_in_hell](#burn_in_hell).
+I'll remove them all, then do a "fresh" installation.
+Take that!

+    sudo apt purge krb5-kdc krb5-admin-server krb5-config krb5-kdc-ldap schema2ldif slapd ldap-utils
+    sudo apt install krb5-kdc-ldap krb5-admin-server schema2ldif
+    sudo apt install slapd ldap-utils
+    sudo dpkg-reconfigure slapd

+I enter the same things as before, except simplify my domain to 'goodlike.eu'.
+Then I proceed to use the [#fusion](#fusion) page again, in order.
+Surprisingly, this time the password for the admin that I enter when setting up LDAP works!
+And I even managed to add the index that previously refused to be added!
+Is this finally the break we've been waiting for?
+No. Something else doesn't work.

+The command to modify rights now complains with an entirely different error:

+    ldap_modify: Other (e.g. implementation specific) error (80)
+            additional info: <olcAccess> handler exited with 1

+There seems to be some evidence that this is just a [syntax error](https://serverfault.com/questions/1004980/how-to-wrap-long-lines-for-olcaccess), but no messing around with the command works.
+What about putting it into an .ldif file?
+Same error.
+This time even changing things to {3} and {4} doesn't help, it's just completely bricked.

+Something to consider: I kept the file I had previously used to attempt to give rights, and it also gives the same error.
+This at least rules out input problems, as it didn't give this kind of error before.

+I attempt to use the Fiddler's surprise to enter these values of olcAccess manually, but it doesn't work.
+LDAP just thinks there's an error with the resulting config file.
+It's not that surprising.
+The values we want to add a very long, and they were carefully cut back when this file worked.
+I have no idea how, though, as I didn't keep those around.
+I thought, foolishly, well, it worked, it couldn't possibly break like this.
+Ha.
+HA!
+HAHAHAHAHAHHAHAHAHAHHAHAHHAHAHAHHAAHAHAHAH!

+Anyway, I give up and install a whole new VM instance, download updates for it, the repeat the steps (except the index one) from this chapter and it now works.
+Because of course.
+Must've been the wind that broke it.

+I re-configure the network which once again using 'nm-connection-editor', then re-configure the network on VirtualBox side as it has gone mad again, restart, network works.
+Hurray.
+I'm getting good at this.
+I wish I didn't have to.

+I continue following [#fusion](#fusion) instructions all the way up to adding 'bob', where we had to stop due to insufficient privileges.
+And what do you know?
+It doesn't work.
+Same exact error of insufficient privileges.
+Because of course.
+At least we know now that originally we had not broken anything with our installation-on-top.
+Until we started fiddling, at least.